Hai Meri Jaan

 Hai Meri Jaan is a 1991 Indian Hindi-language film produced and directed by Roopesh Kumar.
 It stars Sunil Dutt, Hema Malini, Kumar Gaurav, Ayesha Jhulka, Nirupa Roy in pivotal roles.

 Plot

-Reshma (Hema Malini) and her younger brother Bunty (Kumar Gaurav) are orphaned at a very young age but even though they have tried to live a full life they fail to live a successful life.
-For this purpose, Reshma sacrifices her life, so that at least Bunty can become successful in his life but bunty falls in love with a young girl named Neelam (Ayesha Jhulka) and they later get married.
-Reshma welcomes them home and they try to live happily together but Neelam thinks Reshma is a very bossy woman and because of this they start to have complications in their life.
+Reshma (Hema Malini) and her younger brother Bunty (Kumar Gaurav) are orphaned at a young age.
+Reshma makes many sacrifices so that Bunty can become successful.
+Bunty falls in love with Neelam (Ayesha Jhulka) and they get married.
+Reshma welcomes them.
+They try to live happily together but Neelam thinks Reshma is bossy.
+They face several complications.